XavierHuangWF/efficient-financial-distillation/README.md

 4. **Student model training**
    Train compact models such as DistilBERT, TinyBERT, and ModernBERT on:
+   - full supervised data
    - real seed data only
-   - synthetic-augmented data
+   - synthetic + seed merged data
-   - clustered-seed and random-seed variants
+   - standard-seed and random-seed variants

 5. **Evaluation and comparison**
    Compare performance across datasets, model families, and settings using metrics, plots, and statistical tests.